4-Bit-Player/py_encoding/README.md

 Features:
 -
 - En-/Decode most basic python types to strings and back!
-   - Lists, Dicts, Tuples, Sets, Str, Int, Float, Bools, None, Bytestrings
+   - Lists, Dicts, Tuples, Sets, Str, Int, Float, Bools, None, Bytestrings, Types itself
 - Any nested combination is supported.
 - "Blazingly fast" decoding and fast encoding
 - Support for any valid key values for dictionaries of the supported types